EnigmaBridge/ebstall.py/README.rst

 EnigmaBridge Installer
 ======================

-This python installer helps witl deploying `EnigmaBridge <https://enigmabridge.com>`__ products to the virtual machines.
+This python installer helps with deploying `EnigmaBridge <https://enigmabridge.com>`__ products to the virtual machines.
 For now we support

 - EJBCA (PKI) deployment